EvanY-74/CAC/README.md

     - This will create your very own _venv_ folder where stuff like libraries and Scripts will go

 4. Activate it: `venv\Scripts\activate`
-    - You might need to run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process` if running scripts is disabled
+    - You might need to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force` if running scripts is disabled
     - You should see **(venv)** before the working directory showing that your virtual environment is activated

-5. Install all the dependencies: `poetry install`
+5. Install all the dependencies (one time thing): `poetry install`
     - This installs all the packages and dependencies in _pyproject.toml_ and _poetry.lock_ to your virtual environment.
 They are stored in `venv\Lib\site-packages`.

 6. Run the app: `python main.py`